Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Seattle and its opponents have gone over the current 44.5-point total in three of eight games this season.
+- Seattle has combined with its opponents to score more than 44.5 points in three of eight games this season.

-- Jacksonville's games have gone over 44.5 points in four of six chances this season.

 - Sunday's over/under is 3.8 points higher than the combined 40.7 PPG average of the two teams.